What are Pages?

 B. Click Edit to the right of the pages selection

-C. Type the URI you want in replace of pages.
+C. Type the name you want in replace of pages. (ie Your Page)

 5. Media is only well placed on your page if your template is built to use uploaded images properly.